8 Weeks Pregnant: Pregnancy Symptoms & Baby Development

 Morning sickness

-Learn how to ease the queasiness of morning sickness that may have started.
+Learn how to ease the symptoms of morning sickness.

 foetus-pregnancy-week-8

-Incredibly, they are already starting to make small, jerky movements as their muscles begin to function.
-It will be several weeks before these are strong enough for you to notice2.
+Incredibly, your baby is already starting to make small, jerky movements as their muscles begin to function, but it will be several weeks before these are strong enough for you to notice3.

 Feeling queasy?